Psalm 90 – The Prayer of Moses in the Wilderness

 For as the fear of You, so is Your wrath.

 i.
 “It was toward the close of the desert wanderings that Moses wrote this sublime psalm, all the imagery of which is borrowed from the wilderness.
-The watch around the camp-fire at night the rush of the mountain flood; the grass that sprouts so quickly after the rain, and is as quickly scorched; the sigh of the wearied pilgrim.”
+The watch around the campfire at night; the rush of the mountain flood; the grass that sprouts so quickly after the rain, and is as quickly scorched; the sigh of the wearied pilgrim.”
 (Meyer)

 b.
-The days of our lives are seventy years: Moses lived to 120 years according to Deuteronomy 31:2 and 34:7.
-He did not say this as either a promise or a limit, but as a poetic estimate of a lifespan.
+The days of our lives are seventy years: Moses lived 120 years according to Deuteronomy 31:2 and 34:7.
+He did not say seventy years as either a promise or a limit, but as a poetic estimate of a lifespan.
 The emphasis is on the futility of life; even if one should live past the norm of seventy years and live eighty years, the end of it all is only labor and sorrow.

 i.
 Seventy years: “Which time the ancient heathen writers also fixed as the usual space of men’s lives.”
 (Poole)